LeonardoGentile/mobx-router5/README.md

 ### Your own store
 If you know what you are doing you can subclass or create yor own store, making sure you implement at least the actions listed above and a `setRouter(router)` method.

+## Acknowledgments

+- The structure and build process of this repo are based on [babel-starter-kit](https://github.com/kriasoft/babel-starter-kit)
+- I've taken the [redux-router5](https://github.com/router5/redux-router5) plugin as example for developing this one
+- Thanks to egghead.io for the nice tips about open source development on their [free course](https://egghead.io/courses/how-to-contribute-to-an-open-source-project-on-github)
+- Special thanks to [Thomas Roch](https://github.com/troch) for the awesome [router5](https://github.com/router5/router5) ecosystem